Frequently Asked Questions

 Often when a homeowner or tenant experiences a leak in their plumbing system it signifies a failing plumbing system especially in older residential or commercial buildings.
 To replace or re-pipe the section of pipe that is leaking does not address the true problem.
 In many cases homeowner’s find themselves repairing leaks using the conventional re-pipe method over and over again in other areas of the pipe(s) resulting in limitless repair expenditures overtime.

 Typically, a re-pipe will consist of a 1 year workmanship guarantee.
 This applies only to the section of pipe that was replaced.
-DFW Pipe Restoration provides a 10 year transferable warranty for the entire plumbing system that has been restored with the ACE DuraFlo® ePIPE™ system.
+DFW Pipe & Plumbing provides a 10 year transferable warranty for the entire plumbing system that has been restored with the ACE DuraFlo® ePIPE™ system.

 YES!
 Pipe Restoration is planned as far ahead as possible.
 For tenants an updated schedule of the suites to be restored is published in the lobby on a daily basis.
 The process should not compromise anyone’s standard of living.